apache/nuttx/arch/arm/src/stm32l4/README.txt

 DMA      : works; at least tested with QSPI
 SRAM2    : OK; can be included in MM region or left separate for special app
          : purposes
-FIREWALL : Code written, to be tested, requires support from ldscript SPI      : OK, tested (Including DMA)
+SPI      : OK, tested (Including DMA)
 I2C      : Code written, to be tested
 RTC      : works